uhhjaz/ChoreMate/README.md

     * user can view household
     * user can create household
     * user can join household
-    * user can invite another user to household
         * https://developers.facebook.com/docs/graph-api/reference/user/friends/
 * Profile Screen
-    * user can update their profile picture
     * user can securely logout
     * user can edit their name
-    * user can mark off unavailability dates

 ### 3. Navigation